ababaian/bioFreelancers/bio-template.md

 # NOTES FOR YOU
 - Be creative, you want to make yourself stand out
 - Use of images is encouraged!
 Just please host them outside this repo to keep repo size small.
+- Want to chat about being a `bioFreelancer`?
+Join: biofreelancers.slack.com